nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Sorts the list of tasks currently being shown according to the parameters.<br>
 Format: `sort [s/STATUS] [b/STARTIME] [e/ENDTIME] [p/PRIORITY]...`

+> * At least one of the optional fields must be provided.

+Examples:

+* 'sort status' <br>
+Sorts the list of tasks according to status
+* `sort status priority`<br>
+Sorts the list of tasks according to status, followed by priority`.

 ### 2.4.
 Editing a task : `edit`